 Life sure could do with a little less Adventure…

-The day began with the most unfortunate news that I cannot buy a Pocket Wifi in Japan, not with my current papers.
-I could literally feel my face turn pale as we hurriedly set out for Kansai Airport to obtain the rental ones from SoftBank.
+Apologies for a bit of a rant first up.
+My day began with the most unfortunate news that I cannot buy a Pocket Wifi in Japan, not on my tourist visa.
+I could literally feel my face turn pale as we hurriedly set out for Kansai Airport to get the rental ones from SoftBank.

 The SoftBank counter was devoid of the usual crowd and I was hoping they had a piece left.
 It is always a good idea to book your Pocket WiFi rentals at least 3 days in advance from the country you are travelling via internet.
 Not a very safe idea to just drop-in at the counter.
 They might not have stocks.

-The rental cost me 1490 Yen per day inclusive of insurance, but they block around 40,000 Yen on the Credit Card in case the device is damaged or lost.
-The process is fast and it didn’t take more than 15 minutes to obtain my Pocket Wifi.
+The rental cost me 1490 Yen per day inclusive of insurance, but they block around 40,000 Yen on the Credit Card in case the device would get damaged or lost.
+The process is fast and it didn’t take more than 15 minutes to get my Pocket Wifi.

 Rinku Town Premium Outlets

-The bus came exactly on time.
+The bus was exactly on time.
 Midway, it stopped to drop off a few passengers at the Kansai Airport Observation Deck.
 The Airport is on a small island off the Osaka Bay and we drove past a long flyover over the blue sea.
-On the way Mani showed me the Japan Foundation building, where she stayed the last time she was in Osaka.
+On the way Mani excitedly, pointed out to me, the Japan Foundation building, where she had stayed for over a month.

 Giant Ferris Wheel

-Rinku no Hoshi, the giant Ferris Wheel, is a landmark of Rinku Town, and commands a panoramic view of the town and Kansai Airport.
-We reached the giant wheel at around 4:30 p.m.
-But we wanted to get up only at sunset, so we waited.
-Just below the wheel, a sweet lady was selling Japanese sweets.
-Mani had some.
+Rinku no Hoshi, the giant Ferris Wheel, is a landmark of Rinku Town, and commands a panoramic view of the Bay area and Kansai Airport.

 Back to Nara